-This rainbow vegetable bowl is sorta a blueprint that you can make with whatever vegetables and fruits and whole grains and nuts and seeds you want.
-No need to force yourself to eat anything you don’t want.
+This rainbow vegetable bowl is sorta a blueprint that you can make with whatever combination of veggie and fruit and whole grain and nuts and seeds you want.
+Healthy never tasted so darn good!

 This rainbow vegetable bowl is all about making healthy taste like exactly what you want.
-Think of it sorta like a choose-your-own veggies and fruits adventure.
+Think of it sorta like a choose-your-own veggie and fruit adventure.
+(You know, just like those choose-your-own-adventure books?)
 No kale if you don’t like it.
 Extra mango if you want.
-Because healthy is as much about being satisfied with your choices as it is about cramming something good for you down your throat.
+Because maintaining a healthy lifestyle is as much about being satisfied with your choices as it is about cramming something good for you down your throat.
 And because we’re so serious about indulging your whims, we’re not even including a dressing recipe.
-We’d rather you drizzle the salad with your favorite vinaigrette or simply dribble it with some lovely extra-virgin olive oil and a splash of vinegar.–Angie Zoobkoff
+We’d rather you drizzle the salad with your favorite vinaigrette or simply dribble it with some lovely extra-virgin olive oil and a splash of vinegar or whatever you prefer, just because.–Angie Zoobkoff

 - Olive oil

-- 1 cup raw hulled buckwheat (170 g) or other whole grains such as brown rice or a blend of whole grains
+- 1 cup raw hulled buckwheat or other whole grains such as brown rice or a blend of whole grains

-- Handful of cauliflower and broccoli florets (about 10 ounces or 280 g)
+- 10 oz Handful of cauliflower and broccoli florets

-- Bunch of baby or regular spinach (about 2 ounces or 60 g)
+- 2 oz Bunch of baby or regular spinach

-- 2 handfuls of nuts and seeds, such as almonds, pumpkin seeds, or whatever (about 3 1/2 ounces or 100 g)
+- 2 handfuls of nuts and seeds such as almonds, pumpkin seeds, or whatever

 - Sea salt and freshly ground black pepper